gracefeng05/Weather-Classifier-ML/README.md

 # README

 The following report details the Naive Bayes weather prediction algorithm I developed for a project in a machine learning model competition.
-When evaluated against the test cases, my algorithm achieved the highest accuracy in a submission pool of 100 competitors, earning the top ranking.
+When evaluated against the test cases, my algorithm achieved the second highest accuracy in a submission pool of 100 competitors, earning the top ranking.

 The code can be found here: [Naive Bayes Weather Classifier](https://github.com/gracefeng05/Weather-Classifier-ML)